09 December 2024

 Nah, not really.

 First of all, she wasn’t out of wedlock.
 Joseph had sworn to marry her.
 Technically they were married.
-Custom dictated they’d wait till they lived together before having sex, but since when do really horny human beings follow custom?
-And if she was found to be pregnant, Mary and Joseph’s families would simply have sped up the date of the wedding feast.
-Plenty of Christians still do this—get hastily married before their kids are born, so everything fits our own culture’s customs.
+Custom dictated they’d wait till they lived together before having sex, but horny human beings don’t always follow custom!
+And if Mary was found to be pregnant, Mary and Joseph’s families would simply have pressured Joseph to speed up the date of their wedding feast.
+Plenty of Christians still do this, y’know—get hastily married before their kids are born, so everything fits conservative Christian culture’s customs.

-Second of all, stoning people to death was illegal.
+Second of all, stoning people to death was no longer legal at that time.
 It was against Roman law for anyone but Roman rulers to execute people.
-Yeah, if people were outraged enough, they might’ve tried it anyway, Romans or no Romans.
-But they wouldn’t’ve been unless Joseph pressed the issue.
+Yeah, if people were outraged enough, a mob might’ve tried it anyway, Romans or no Romans.
+But they wouldn’t’ve been in any stoning mood unless Joseph riled them up, and he wanted to dissolve their contract privately.
+Mt 1.19

 Any consequences really came down to Joseph.
 Would he accept Mary’s pregnancy?—and if not, what would he do?
 Everything depended on what sort of character Joseph had.
 Was he petty and vindictive?
 Or was he gracious?

-Still, she did wish to go along with God’s plan, which is what géno’itó/“it hopefully may happen” expresses.
+Still, she did wish to go along with God’s plan, which is what γένοιτό/yénitó, “it hopefully may happen” expresses.
 It’s an optitive verb: It expresses Mary’s wish.
-If Gabriel was for real, and God was gonna do as it said, that was awesome.
+If Gabriel was for real, and God was gonna do as his angel said, that’d be awesome.
 She was all for it.
 It just wasn’t wholly up to her.
 God was gonna have to work out the details, and get Joseph and her parents on board.
 Which he did.

 So here we see some of the character qualities which made Mary an outstanding mother for Jesus.
 God knew exactly what he was doing.
 He didn’t choose his mother lightly.